|

 Qingjing Farm (aka Cingjing Farm) is a high mountain farm in Renai Township of Nantou County.
 It features beautful mountain scenery, sheep petting zoo, animal shows, horse riding, and horesmanship shows.

 Historical Background: During Japanese rule, the area around Qingjing farm was originally pasture for the cattle of the Seediq aboriginal tribe.
-This is the same tribe that caused the Mushe Incident, the biggest rebellion against the Japanese during that era involving mass killings of Japanese and even more Aboriginals in return.
-If you don't know what I'm taking about, you should watch the film Warriors of the Rainow: Seediq Bale.
-The Mushe incident memorial can be found a littler further down the road in Wushe as the Mona Rudo Resistance Monument.
+This is the same tribe that caused the Mushe Incident, the biggest rebellion against the Japanese during that era, involving mass killings of Japanese and even more Aboriginals in return.
+If you don't know what I'm talking about, you should watch the film Warriors of the Rainow: Seediq Bale.
+The Mushe incident memorial can be found a little further down the road in Wushe as the Mona Rudo Resistance Monument.
 Later in 1959 the ROC government made the area a relocation area for a few military families to plant tropical fruits.
 In 1967 Chiang Chin-kuo (Chiang Kai-shek's son) visited the area and remarked: 「清新空氣任君取,境地優雅是仙居」meaning "There is fresh air for one to breathe, and the area is elegant like the dwelling place of a fairy."
-From then on the farm changed it's name from Rongmin Farm (榮民農場meaning honorary citizens' farm) to Qingjing Farm, meaning "Fresh Landscape."
-By 1985 the farms around Qingjing all were making losses.
+From then on, the farm changed its name from Rongmin Farm (榮民農場meaning honorary citizens' farm) to Qingjing Farm, meaning "Fresh Landscape."
+By 1985 the farms around Qingjing were all making losses.
 But then the first hotel was built in the area, the income of which was greater than that of the farm itself.
-From then on the tourist sector of Qingjing farm began.
-Nowadays the farm is purely a tourist attraction, and many hotels and hostels have been built in the area.
-Price: Full adult ticket: 200 NT on holidays, otherwise 160 NT Student ticket: 130 NT Elderly/disabled/children 6-12: 80 NT Groups over 30 people: 120 NT Hours: 8 AM - 5 PM every day!
+From then on, the tourist sector of Qingjing Farm began.
+Nowadays, the farm is purely a tourist attraction, and many hotels and hostels have been built in the area.
+Price: Full adult ticket: 270 NT Groups over 30 people: 210 NT Swiss Garden: 150 NT Skywalk: 50 NT Hours: 8 AM - 5 PM every day!
 Cherry Blossom Season: Cherry blossoms can be seen in the park from February to late March.
-Check our our full guide to Cherry Blossom Season in Taiwan here.
-Tours: You can take a day tour from Taichung via Klook which will cover both travel and entrance ticket to Qingjing Farm here.
-You can book a discount ticket for the skywalk and Swiss garden on Klook here.
+Check out our full guide to Cherry Blossom Season in Taiwan here.
+Tours: You can take a day tour from Taichung via Klook, which will cover both travel and entrance ticket to Qingjing Farm here.
+You can book a discount ticket for the skywalk and Swiss Garden on Klook here.
 You can find more tours of Nantou on Klook here or KKday here.
 Accommodation: We have stayed at and recommend Maple Leaf Holiday Villa (you can book on Agoda here, Booking.com here, Hotels.com here, Expedia.com here, Trip.com here, or Klook here), a lodge with a great view and within walking distance of Cingjing Farm.
 Looking for a hotel?
 Find out where to stay in our Taiwan hotels guide or search for the best hotel deals in Taiwan here.
 We recommend booking through Agoda here, which provides the best quality selection of accommodation on the islands.
 You can also book Wifi and SIM cards for Taiwan on Gigago here.
 How to get there: By Bus: From Taichung, take the Kbus, Nantou Bus, or Quanhang bus to the Puli bus station.
-You can also take Kbus from Taipei Main station straight to the Puli bus station.
-From there, you can buy entrance tickets to Qingjing and round trip bus tickets all in one via Nantou bus.
+You can also take Kbus from Taipei Main Station straight to the Puli bus station.
+From there, you can buy entrance tickets to Qingjing and round-trip bus tickets all in one via Nantou bus.
 The bus will leave and come back to Puli Station.
 Be sure to take the bus all the way to the Qingjing entrance.
 You can book tickets to travel to Nantou via inter-city bus on Klook here.
-You can book tickets to Taichung via high speed rail (HSR) on Klook here or KKDay here, or book tickets via the normal train (TRA) on Klook here, then switch to a bus to Nantou.
-By Car/Scooter: Take national Highway 6 to Puli and then continue onto provincial highway 14 all the way to Qingjing farm.
+You can book tickets to Taichung via high-speed rail (HSR) on Klook here or KKDay here, or book tickets via the normal train (TRA) on Klook here, then switch to a bus to Nantou.
+By Car/Scooter: Take National Highway 6 to Puli and then continue onto Provincial Highway 14 all the way to Qingjing Farm.
 There are private parking lots above the entrance for about 200 NT a day, and there are usually extra spots even on a busy day.
 Looking for scooter rental in Nantou?
 Search Klook here or KKday here to search for options.
 You can also check out our scooter rental guide here.
 If you are looking for car rentals, you can also search Qeeq here, Klook here, KKday here.
 You can also check out our car rental guide here.
 Bicycle Rental: Cycling is the best way to enjoy Taiwan's landscapes if you have the time and energy.
 Looking for bicycle rentals in Taiwan?
 You can search on KKday here and search for tours on Klook here.
 You can also check out our Taiwan cycling guide here.
 Just to let you know, if you book using the links above, we get some commission at no cost to you, and you can help support our blog.
 You can click here to receive $5 USD on your first Klook purchase.
 Map: Please refer to the map below:

 Our Journey:

 Our first trip to Qingjing Farm started in the township of Caotun in Nantou County.
-I have been to Qingjing Farm a total of three times, twice by bus and once by car.
+I have been to Qingjing Farm a total of five times, twice by bus and thrice by car.
 I think it would be helpful for everyone to learn about the bus route, so I'll start with that.
+You can take a day tour from Taichung via Klook, which will cover both travel and entrance ticket to Qingjing Farm here.

 The first thing you need to do is get to Puli Bus station (see bus directions above).
 From there you can buy your entrance ticket and round-trip bus ticket all in one.